Ghosting: Why more new employees are vanishing before they start

 WSJ reports that the rise in no-shows “could be just an expression of job seekers having a lot more confidence in their ability to find a job,” according to Nick Bunker, an economist at Indeed.

-“Banfield” spoke to a a panel of Gen Z job-seekers for their insight.
+“Banfield” spoke to a panel of Gen Z job-seekers for their insight.

 “I definitely think it’s a common stereotype (laziness) that is given to a lot of Gen Z,” Lillian Zhang, a recent graduate, said.
 “But I don’t think it’s true.
 There’s something much deeper than that, I feel.
 There are so many options for students, and Gen Z, to choose from, that I think when it comes to seeing all of these options presented in front of them, some of them might get too overwhelmed.”